blissman/blissman.github.io/readme.md

-# blissman.ca
+# blissman.github.io

-This is the coming soon page for blissman.ca.
-It'll probably be mostly cats when it's done.
+This is my deployed site!
+It's mostly a blog about cats.